Updated January, 2025

 While Leonidio is dubbed a sunny winter getaway for Europeans, you should not take that for granted.
 The weather can be quite unpredictable in winter, and we discovered that the forecast doesn’t always nail it.

-Luckily, bad weather doesn’t last too long.
+Bad weather doesn’t last long.
+This is Greece, remember?

 What to pack